-These correct assumptions might inflate its performance in this setting.
+These correct assumptions potentially inflate its performance in this setting.
 We observe that the Claude Haiku model achieves a performance relative to the Full setting similar to that of Claude Sonnet 3.5, despite having inferior coding abilities.
 Thus, there does not seem to be a direct correlation between the number of parameters or coding ability and a model's ability to leverage interaction.
 This hints towards better training practices that can lead to better integration of the new information.

 This experiment highlights the importance of interaction in handling underspecificity.
 Since many real-world software engineering problems are underspecified, interactive systems are essential for ensuring alignment and reducing safety risks.
 However, current models default to non-interactive behavior even when faced with severe lack of information and struggle to match the performance seen in well-specified settings.
 While interactive trajectories show performance gains over non-interactive approaches for underspecified inputs, there is a wide gap to the full performance, indicating strong potential for improvement.